abhinav-bhardwaj/C-Program-Quiz/README.md

 # MCQ Quiz Game
-A MCQ quiz game written in C++ as a Class 12th Project
+A MCQ quiz game written in C++ as a School Project